Counselling, Psychotherapy & Supervision Services.

-With over six years' experience counselling adults, teenagers and children (6 years+), I offer a safe and confidential space in which to build a healing therapeutic relationship centred on warmth, honesty and respect.
-A space where you decide what you talk about, and where your voice can be truly heard.
+With over twelve years clinical experience counselling adults, teenagers and children, I offer a confidential space in which to build a healing therapeutic relationship centred on warmth, honesty and respect.

-My priority is to tailor the counselling process to you; to understand you as an individual and your unique view of the world that you live in, with all the complexity, responsibilities and worries that you may be dealing with.
+My priority is to tailor the counselling process to you; to understand you as an individual with your unique experiences and relationships, with all the complexity, responsibilities and worries that you may be dealing with.

 My aim is to enable you to explore, make sense of and reflect on your feelings, thoughts, relationships, behaviours and experiences at your own pace, without feeling judged.

-My hope is that you gain a better understanding of your self and your feelings.
+My hope is that you gain a better understanding of your self, your experiences and your feelings.
 This process has the potential to lead to change and growth in you, your relationships and in other aspects of your life.

 I have worked with adults and young people of all ages:

-Children communicate through play.
+Children communicate through play and creative arts.
 Play provides the 'language' and toys provide the 'words', enabling children to make sense about things that are troubling them.
 In their sessions children lead their play within a safe and therapeutic setting.
-Through non-directive therapeutic play children are free to communicate their emotions and thoughts at their developmental level and their pace.
+Through non-directive therapeutic play children are free to express their emotions and thoughts at their developmental level and their pace.

-I use toys based on families, real life and nurturing, creative activities, and books relevant to their experiences and developmental age to nurture children's emotional expression.
+I use toys based on families, real life and role play, creative and sensory activities, and books relevant to their experiences and developmental age to nurture children's emotional expression.

 Children often can't find the right words to express how they feel so their emotions are communicated through their behaviours and may lead to sleep difficulties, tummy aches, headaches, loss of appetite, and for some, their carefree nature appears to have diminished.